 German: zulassungsbeschränkte Studiengänge

 There are study programmes with → local admission restrictions and study programmes with national admission restrictions.
 “Local” means that a particular higher education institution has restricted admission to a → study programme it offers.
-In the case of study programmes with national admission restrictions (medicine, veterinary medicine, dentistry and pharmacy), the → Foundation for University Admissions is responsible for allocating places and admission to these study programmes is restricted at all universities in Germany.
+In the case of study programmes with national admission restrictions (medicine, veterinary medicine, dentistry and pharmacy), the → University Admissions Foundation is responsible for allocating places and admission to these study programmes is restricted at all universities in Germany.
 The most common admission restriction is the → Numerus Clausus.
 However, study programmes with local admission restrictions may also be subject to other selection criteria.
 For example, universities may conduct selection interviews or demand prior experience.
 Prospective students should find out about the → selection procedure for the study programmes they are interested in.

 A scholarship can take the form of financial or material support.
 Students can apply for scholarships.
 Various → foundations and associations award scholarships, whereby different selection criteria apply for each.
 As a rule, however, your performance and social commitment play a key role.
 Unlike → BAföG or → educational loans, scholarships don’t have to be paid back. www.stipendienlotse.de

 The recipient of a → scholarship.